ryanrolds/blog/content/posts/onboarding_new_projects.md

 Deploying the Docker image to AWS requires some setup:

-  * Create a AWS Container Repository and get credentials required to push application images
+  * Create a AWS Container Repository and get credentials needed to push application images
   * Push images built from master to the container image repository
   * Create database instances needed using RDS

-Once you're database is ready, create a new service in Elastic Beanstalk, ECS, EKS, or whatever service/platform that supports running Docker images.
-The setup of the container service will require knowing the ID of the published container image and the details of your RDS instance.
+Once you're database is ready, create a new service in Elastic Beanstalk, ECS, EKS, or whatever service/platform that supports running Docker containers.
+The setup of the container service will require knowing the ID of the published image and the details of your RDS instance.
 Once the service is running, the load balancer may require additional configuration (redirecting HTTP->HTTPS, pointing a domain name to the LB, and ensuring it has SSL/TLS certificates for that domain).
 Deploying to the cloud requires some system administration knowledge, setting up deployments to the cloud should be done by a senior developer.

 ## Wrap-up